UniversalDependencies/docs/_hy/feat/VerbForm.md

 - The perfect participle is used to form the indicative mood in present perfect or imperfect-in-the-past (past perfect) tense.
 - The processual (progressive) participle is used to form the indicative mood in present or imperfect tense for the verbs _գալ_/_gal_ “to come”, _լալ_/_lal_ “to cry”, _տալ_/_tal_ “to give”.

-Note that the processual (progressive), resultative and future-I participles can be used to form the secondary compound tenses (with the auxiliary _լինել_ in any tense or mood).
+Note that the processual (progressive), resultative and future-I participles can be used to form the secondary compound tenses (with the auxiliary _լինել_/_linel_ in any tense or mood).

 Note also that resultative, subject and future-II participles, that fall in the gray zone between adjectives and participles and can be also used adjectively, are marked `Part` too.